vkolagotla/ip-dns-info/README.md

 3. Make the script executable by running `chmod +x ip_dns_info.c.1m.py`.
 4. Refresh GNOME extensions by pressing `Alt+F2` and typing `r` and pressing `Enter`.

+It also need `xclip` to copy the details to the clipboard.
+You can install it by running `sudo apt install xclip` in Debian based distros.

 ### Usage

 The script should just display the IP and DNS details in the top bar of GNOME desktop with a Country Flag emoji and the city name.
 If the city name is in green color, it means your system is connected to a VPN.
 If the city name is in red color, it means your system is not connected to a VPN.
 You can click on the city name to see the IP and DNS details in a drop down window.
 Which shows following details: